|

 guarding

-proceed with the assistance of a professional.
+work with the assistance of a professional.
 Some

-Teach the dog the
+Teach the dog,

-"Leave it, and Take it" commands.
-These
+"Leave it, and Take it" instructions.

 |